 - This project is maintained on rootcanary.org.

-The LIGHTest research project aims to create a global cross-domain trust infrastructure that renders it transparent and easy for verifiers to evaluate electronic transactions.
+The aim of the LIGHTest research project has been to create a global cross-domain trust infrastructure that renders it transparent and easy for verifiers to evaluate electronic transactions.
 By querying different trust authorities world-wide and combining trust aspects related to identity, business, reputation etc. it will become possible to conduct domain-specific trust decisions.

-Funded under the EU’s Horizon 2020 programme, the project brings together fourteen partners from nine countries with a diverse background.
-NLnet Labs contributes its knowledge and experience of the DNS to the project.
+Funded under the EU’s Horizon 2020 programme, the project had fourteen partners from nine countries with a diverse background.
+NLnet Labs contributed its knowledge and experience of the DNS to the project.

-- You can find more information on lightest.eu and the LIGHTest Community Site.
+- You can find more information on the LIGHTest Community Site.

 The goal of the OpenINTEL project is to build reliable long-term datasets of the Domain Name System (DNS).
 Currently, OpenINTEL sends daily queries for a fixed set of common DNS record types for around 65% of the global namespace.
 Started in 2015 as a collaboration between SURFnet, SIDN and the University of Twente, OpenINTEL has already collected closed to 3 trillion DNS records that can be used to study the constantly evolving Internet.